AdobeDocs/experience-platform.de-DE/help/data-science-workspace/models-recipes/import-packaged-recipe-ui.md

 Dieses Tutorial bietet Einblicke in das Konfigurieren und Importieren eines gepackten Rezepts mit dem bereitgestellten Beispiel für Einzelhandelsumsätze.
 By the end of this tutorial, you will be ready to create, train, and evaluate a Model in Adobe Experience Platform [!DNL Data Science Workspace].

 ## Voraussetzungen

 Dieses Lernprogramm erfordert ein gepacktes Rezept in Form einer Docker-Bild-URL.
 Weiterführende Informationen finden Sie im Tutorial zum [Verpacken von Quelldateien in einem Rezept](./package-source-files-recipe.md).

 ## Workflow in der Benutzeroberfläche

-Importing a packaged recipe into [!DNL Data Science Workspace] requires specific recipe configurations, compiled into a single JavaScript Object Notation (JSON) file, this compilation of recipe configurations is referred to as the **configuration file**.
-Ein gepacktes Rezept mit einem bestimmten Satz von Konfigurationen wird als **Rezeptinstanz** bezeichnet.
+Importing a packaged recipe into [!DNL Data Science Workspace] requires specific recipe configurations, compiled into a single JavaScript Object Notation (JSON) file, this compilation of recipe configurations is referred to as the configuration file.
+Ein gepacktes Rezept mit einem bestimmten Satz von Konfigurationen wird als Rezeptinstanz bezeichnet.
 One recipe can be used to create many recipe instances in [!DNL Data Science Workspace].

 Der Workflow zum Importieren eines gepackten Rezepts umfasst folgende Schritte:
 - [Rezept konfigurieren](#configure)